CodeYourFuture/curriculum/common-content/en/module/tools/programming-language-concepts/index.md

     20="Explain one advantage of compiled languages, and one advantage of interpreted languages."
 +++

+Read the learning objectives listed on this page: Bear in mind what you’re trying to achieve while reading this text.
+If a topic isn’t making much sense, and isn’t in the objectives, you can probably skip over it.
+If a topic is listed in the objectives, you should keep studying it until you are confident you’ve met the objective.

 {{<note type="Reading">}}
 Read chapter 9 of How Computers Work.